 Academic Achievers who…

-Strive to meet or exceed California State Standards.
+- Strive to meet or exceed academic standards adopted by the state.

 Critical Thinkers who…